flopsreallygotit/MandelbrotSet/README.md

 ```

 Don't forget to change flags in Makefile.
 Now you can research the SSE instructions optimization by yourself!

-## Overview

-The Mandelbrot set is an example of a fractal in mathematics.
-The Mandelbrot set can be explained with the equation: $z_{n + 1} = z_{n} ^ 2 + c$.
-In that equation, c and z are complex numbers and n n is zero or a positive integer (natural number).
-Starting with z_0 = 0, c is in the Mandelbrot set if the absolute value of z_n never becomes larger than a certain number (that number depends on c), no matter how large n gets.

 ## First approach